Skip to content

 If you have not set up Git/GitHub and have not installed Git, Python and VS code.

-• Count with ~1 hour of preparations, depending on choices you make (Anaconda takes time to install).
+Count with ~1 hour of preparations, depending on choices you make (for example, Anaconda takes some time to install).

 Checkpoints